RithikaVennamaneni/RithikaVennamaneni.github.io/pages/hw6.md

 Encodings include longitude on the x-axis, latitude on the y-axis, and color representing UFO shape.
 I used a dropdown filter with `alt.param()` and `transform_filter()` in Altair v5 to enable interactivity.

-This plot is entirely new (not part of Homework #5).
-I created it to show the geographical distribution of sightings, and the dropdown adds clarity by reducing clutter and letting users focus on specific regions.

 ---